sbs20/laboratory/raspberrypi/remote_ssh.md

 When you request this link, the DDNS service will associate the remote IP address (i.e. your external IP) with the subdomain.

 ## Install upnpc
+This is the program which asks your firewall to open a port
 ```
 sudo apt-get install miniupnpc
 ```